github-saba/employment-task-management/README.md

 - Token stored in localStorage on client-side
 - Token included in Authorization header for API requests
 - Token expiration: 24 hours (configurable)
+- Token storage:
+  - Currently stored in localStorage for simplicity
+  - Can be migrated to HttpOnly cookies for enhanced security

 ## Roles & Permissions